Bortronx/bortronx-blog/_posts/2025-05-30-DoubleClickRunC#.md

 ---
-title: "Double Click To Execute C# using Batch"
+title: "Double Click To Execute C# Using Batch"
 date: 2025-05-30
 ---